Reproduction Sestertius of Agrippina Senior - Carpentum

-Obverse: Draped bust of Agrippina right, wearing hair in long plait.
+Obverse: Draped bust of Agrippina Senior right, wearing hair in long plait at the back.
 Text around AGRIPPINA M F GERMANICI CAESARIS.

 Reverse: Carpentum with six spokes in wheel drawn left by two mules, the cover supported by standing figure Caryatides on the four corners, and with ornamented side panels.
 Text SPQR above, and in two lines in left field MEMORIAE / AGRIPPINAE.